dsdickinson/cal-ncaa-mm/README.md

 Championship - run after all Final 4 games are complete. <br/>

 ## Disclaimer
-The results are only as good as the current data provided by the ncaa.com website.
+<i>The results are only as good as the current data provided by the ncaa.com website.
 You will get different results based on when this tool is run.
-As such, this tool needs to be run at the correct times for each round.
+As such, this tool needs to be run at the correct times for each round.</i>